 This is a part of module 8, ME 8 Mechatronic Design of the Bachelor Mechanical Engineering..
-See here for the compete description of the module.|
+See here for the compete description of the module.

-Many contemporary motion mechanical systems have electromechanical actuation, motion sensors and embedded control systems to enhance their functionality.
+Many contemporary mechanical motion systems have electromechanical actuation, motion sensors and embedded control systems to enhance their functionality.
 Such mechatronic systems are essential for robotics, smart devices and the precision mechanisms of the (Dutch) high-tech industry.
 This project considers the design of such mechatronic system through a full design cycle.

 The project starts with creating a conceptual design of the mechatronic system to meet the given performance requirements.
 The design integrally considers the dynamics of the (single-degree-of-freedom) mechanical subsystem and the control system.
-In a subsequent design step the design is further detailed including consideration of stability robustness against parasitic effects like high-frequency dynamics and controller delay.
+In a subsequent design step the design is further detailed including consideration of stability robustness against parasitic effects like actuator dynamcis, high-frequency dynamics and controller delay.
 After detailing the design, it is actually realized by the students from a mechatronic building kit that provides control electronics, an actuator, a sensor and modular mechanics, supplemented by custom designed components.
 The static and dynamic performance of the system are verified against the design specifications.
 After implementation and retuning of the controller, the mechatronics system is tested against the performance specifications.
 These results provide the input for the final evaluation of the design.

 In the academic skills part of the project, the students reflect on their own strong and weak points to prepare for their future.

 Before taking this module, the student should know about